zakvarty/ethics-two-resources/README.md

 Access the Ed discussion board here.

-### Assessments For Ethics Part II
+### Assessments

+Part II of the course contributes 40% of your total grade for the module.
 There will be three assessed elements:

 - weekly peer-reviewed written summaries of your assigned reading,